EJWang/GPAAssistant/README.md

 # GPAAssistant
-This project is a program uses to record academic history and analyze from student behavior in order to give advice
+This project is a program that records academic history from students and analyze their behavior based on evaluation.
+In order to guide students to become successful, GPAAssistant will generate and give advices with specific study plans